 Note down in a list:

-Don't just write down notes, take photos of them.
+Don't just write down notes, take photos of your new home.
 Some owners or agencies take photos when you move in and ask you to sign off on them when you move in.

-An inspection is crucial before signing your tenancy agreement so that you are not held responsible for any damage afterwards.
-Besides, request who is going to take care of the repairs in written form.
+An inspection is crucial before signing your tenancy agreement so that you aren't held responsible for any damage afterwards.
+Besides, request information on who is going to take care of the repairs in written form.

 In Spain, you can sign a rental contract (contrato de arrendamiento) verbally or in writing.
-Without a written rental agreement, yet, it can backfire for international students if you do not understand the rental agreement.
+But without a written rental agreement, it can backfire for you if you don't understand the your rental rights and contract.

 Insist that the landlord gives you a written tenancy agreement.”

-After the first year of the tenancy agreement, the landlord can claim the accommodation for his use (for himself or his relatives).
+After the 1st year of the tenancy agreement, the landlord can claim the accommodation for his use (for themselves or their relatives).
 In this case, the landlord must give you, the tenant, 2 months' notice.
 Attention: The landlord must have stated this in the tenancy agreement.

-If your landlord doesn't terminate your tenancy four months before the end of the five years, the tenancy is automatically extended annually for a maximum of three more years.
-As a tenant, you must give two months' notice before the end of the contract.
+If your landlord doesn't terminate your tenancy 4 months before the end of the 5 years, the tenancy is automatically extended annually for a maximum of 3 more years.
+As a tenant, you must give 2 months' notice before the end of the contract.

-For example, if you start your tenancy on 1 May 2021, your landlord must give you notice before 1 January 2026 if he wants to end the tenancy after five years.
+For example, if you start your tenancy on 1 May 2024, your landlord must give you notice before 1 January 2029 if they want to end the tenancy after 5 years.